ramch22/vmcbook/book/cloudServices/hcx/prereqsAndRequirements.md

 </figure>

+##### Step 2
-2. Download the on-premises HCX Manager.
+Download the on-premises HCX Manager.
 A download link is availble from the HCX Manager.
 Be sure to note the FQDN of the cloud-side HCX Manager.
 This will be needed as part of the installation process for the on-premises HCX Manager.

 <figure>
   <img src="./illustrations/activateHCX/step02.png">